-AUGUST DATE OBSERVANCE/HOLIDAY/NOTABLE EVENT CITY HOLIDAYS DETAIL 1 National Night out Annual community-building campaign promoting police-community partnerships and neighborhood 14 Upper Arlington Schools First Day of New School Year 19 Raksha Bandan - Hindu Also known as Rakhi, this important Hindu festival is dedicated to brothers and sisters.
+AUGUST DATE OBSERVANCE/HOLIDAY/NOTABLE EVENT CITY HOLIDAYS DETAIL 1 National Night out Annual community-building campaign promoting police-community partnerships and neighborhood camaraderie.
+14 Upper Arlington Schools First Day of New School Year 19 Raksha Bandan - Hindu Also known as Rakhi, this important Hindu festival is dedicated to brothers and sisters.
 26 Krishna Janmashtani - Hindu An annual Hindu festival celebrating the birth of Krishna.
 26 National Dog Day National Dog Day encourages dog ownership of all breeds.
 Whether mixed or purebred, all dogs deserve a happy, safe, and abuse-free life!
 August 31-September 7 Paryushana - Jain The most important Jain religious observance is a time of intensive study, reflection and purification.

-SEPTEMBER DATE OBSERVANCE/HOLIDAY/NOTABLE EVENT CITY HOLIDAYS DETAIL 2 Labor Day City offices closed A federal holiday celebrating the contributions workers have made to America's strength, prosperity and 7 Ganesh Chaturthi - Hindu A festival also known as "Vinayaka Chaturthi," celebrating the birth of the Hindu god Ganesh, an elephant-headed deity, known as the god of prosperity and wisdom.
-8-17 National Welcoming Week strong connections and affirm the importance of welcoming and inclusive places in achieving collective prosperity.
+SEPTEMBER DATE OBSERVANCE/HOLIDAY/NOTABLE EVENT CITY HOLIDAYS DETAIL 2 Labor Day City offices closed A federal holiday celebrating the contributions workers have made to America's strength, prosperity and wellbeing.
+7 Ganesh Chaturthi - Hindu A festival also known as "Vinayaka Chaturthi," celebrating the birth of the Hindu god Ganesh, an elephant-headed deity, known as the god of prosperity and wisdom.
+8-17 National Welcoming Week Through Welcoming Week, organizations and communities bring together neighbors of all backgrounds to build strong connections and affirm the importance of welcoming and inclusive places in achieving collective prosperity.
 11 Patriot Day Occuring on September 11th every year, this day is held in memory of the people killed in the September 11, 2001 tragedy.
-11-12 Yom Kippur - Jewish Day of fasting, repentance and worship, considered the holiest day in Judaism.
-Also known as the Day of Atonement, when Jewish communities reflect on the past year and ask God's forgiveness for any sins they have 15-17 Milad an-Nabi (Mawlid) - Islamic Celebrated as the birth of the Prophet Muhammad.
+15-17 Milad an-Nabi (Mawlid) - Islamic Celebrated as the birth of the Prophet Muhammad.
 September 15-October 15 National Hispanic Heritage Month A month dedicated to the history, culture, and contibutions of Americans whose ancestry can be traced to over 20 contries in Latin America, including Mexico, Central and South America, and the Caribbean.